 The Easter-Egger soup was also very delicious, in a standard, chicken-flavor way.
 Perhaps this was because it was finished, and secondly, because there was lots of meat remaining to add back into the soup, chopped nearly as finely as Mama Campbell chops it for her Campbell's chicken soup.

 In my opinion, the American Bresse was the blue ribbon winner for both flavor and moistness, but this is not to say that finishing did not improve the older Easter-Egger hen's carcass.
 She was older, after all.
 Let me know how your own cook-offs compare!
 I'd love to hear your results.

 Finishing adds fat.
 Is this a bad thing?
 Or, perhaps the question is really asking: Maybe I shouldn't be finishing my ABCs and making them even MORE fatty...?

 Fat sure gets a bad rap.
 But the less fat we Americans eat, the fatter and sicker we seem to become.
-In the midst of a growing epidemic of obesity and declining health which has been ongoing since the mid-1960s, I strongly believe that things are not as they seem.
+In the midst of a growing epidemic of obesity and declining health which has been ongoing since the mid-1960s, I strongly believe that health matters are not as they have been presented.